The greatest competition in club football, the Champions League is arguably the biggest stage in the sport.

 The tournament pits together Europe’s elite in an annual battle to be crowned the continent’s champions, with many of the most iconic players of their generations having produced career-defining performances on European nights.

-We’ve decided to look back at some of the most memorable, with five of the best individual performances in Champions League history…
+Ahead’s of this week’s fixtures we’ve decided to look back at some of the most memorable showings the competition has seen, here are five of the best individual performances in Champions League history.

 Roy Keane vs Juventus, 1999

 The inspirational figurehead behind the most dominant side in English football, Keane’s legend at Old Trafford would be forever linked to an all-action evening in Turin.